Oscar-Nominated Movies Streaming Now on Hulu

-This documentary reveals never-before-seen footage of The Harlem Culture Festival and explores the meaning of such a significant celebration of Black citizens in America.
+This documentary reveals never-before-seen footage of The Harlem Culture Festival and explores the meaning of such a significant celebration of Black people in America.

-Summer of Soul took home the Oscar for Best Documentary Feature.
+Summer of Soul won Best Documentary Feature in 2022.

 Watch: Summer of Soul

-The drama film starring Mila Kunis and Glenn Close was nominated for Best Original Song for Diane Warren’s “Somehow You Do.”
+This drama film was nominated for Best Original Song for Diane Warren’s “Somehow You Do” in 2022.

 Watch: Four Good Days

-Emma Stone stars as a young Cruella de Vil before she became the infamous villain of 101 Dalmatians.
-Young Estella dreams of becoming a fashion designer—and she has the talent, but life has gotten in the way.
+Emma Stone stars as a young Cruella de Vil before she became the infamous villain of One Hundred and One Dalmatians* (1961).
+Young Estella dreams of becoming a fashion designer — and she has the talent, but life has gotten in the way.
 That is, until a chance encounter brings her into the world she’s always dreamed of.
-But as it turns out, not everything was as glamorous as she imagined.
+But, as it turns out, not everything is as glamorous as she imagined.